mseminatore/TeslaJS/README.md

     });
 ```

-And using the new Async Promise-based calls:
+And using the Async Promise-based calls:

 ```javascript
 	tjs.chargeStateAsync(options).done(function(chargeState) {